East Los Angeles, California: Veterans memorial

 The obelisk-shaped monument at Atlantic Park was dedicated on May 30, 1930, during a Memorial Day Parade that ended at what was then called Belvedere Gardens Park.
 A plaque on the monument reads, "In memory of heroes of all American wars".

 Latino Walk of Fame

 The Walk of Fame is similar to the one in Hollywood but with a focus on Latino celebrities.
-The Latino Walk of Fame was inaugurated on April 30, 1997, to honor outstanding leaders who have made historical and social contributions with a Sun Plaque on Whittier Boulevard the heart of East L.A.
+The Latino Walk of Fame was inaugurated on April 30, 1997, to honor outstanding leaders who have made historical and social contributions with a Sun Plaque on Whittier Boulevard the heart of East Los Angeles.
 Spaces have been created for over 280 plaques.
 Permanent granite plaques have been put in place for the first 20 honorees.
 The merchants’ association of East Los Angeles sponsors a comprehensive clean-up campaign that cleans the sidewalks and gutters daily and removes litter and trash.
 Though the Latino Walk of Fame is there, it seems to go unnoticed, "The Latino Walk of Fame had a good run once it started...".